CornetS28/rails-calc-bot/README.md

 ## Requirements

 To run this application, you will need Ruby installed.
-No database needed.
+No database is needed.
 You will also need to create a Slack account (if you do not have one).
-Assuming, you already have an account, you will need to go to link (http://slack.com/services/new/bot) to generate a token.
+Assuming, you already have an account, you will need to go to the link (http://slack.com/services/new/bot) to generate a token.
 Once you're on the page:
  1. Create a username
  2. Click on the Green Button that says "Add Bot Integration"
  3. Save the generated API token, and